Medina County Park District Celebrated Its 60th Anniversary on April 19, 2025

 Chippewa Lake Park - Lafayette Township

-Phase 1 of public access to the former amusement park property will open in October this year.
+Phase 1 of public access to the former amusement park property will open in fall of this year.
 It'll feature approximately one mile of aggregate trail, restrooms, and a picnic shelter.
 The trailhead will be built next to a house we're leasing to the Chippewa Lake Historical Society, which will establish a small museum there.

 Liverpool Meadows Nature Preserve - Liverpool Township